$83 Find Cheap Flights from Sydney to Tasmania

 The average price of all round-trip flights from Sydney to Tasmania clicked on KAYAK for each day over the last 12 months.

 When flying from Sydney to Tasmania, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to Sydney, you’ll find the best rates on Saturdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Sydney to Tasmania?